Querying Data with DuckDB from R

 In-memory databases are useful for ETL pipelines and temporary analysis.
 File-based databases persist your data and indexes, making subsequent queries faster.

-Reading Data into DuckDB
+Reading data into DuckDB

-From CSV Files
+From CSV and Parquet files

 con <- dbConnect(duckdb::duckdb())